theorangepotato/programming-languages-2019/exercises.md

 - Give small examples of reductions for each of `min`, `max`, `sort`, `insert`.
 - Discuss the properties of termination, confluence, unique normal forms in this example.
 - In what sense, if at all, is it appropriate to consider `min`, `max`, `sort`, `insert` as functions?
 Your answer should make use of what we learned about syntax and semantics.
-- Compare this example with the implentation of `sort` in Assignment 1.
+- Compare this example with the implementation of `sort` in Assignment 1.
 What are the similarities and what are the differences?
-Make two lists summarising your observations.

 ---